pakeke-constructor/LUI/API.md

 element:isFocused() -- true/false whether element is focused
 -- Think like, a text input box ready to input text.

+element:isActive() -- true if element is active, false otherwise.
+-- (If an element was rendered last frame, it is active, else, inactive)

 element:focus() -- focuses an element.
 -- Only one element can be focused per heirarchy.